A critical behavioural economics and behavioural science reading list

 Erik Angner’s A Course in Behavioral Economics is a good and readable academic presentation of the core principles of behavioural economics.

-Richard Thaler’s Misbehaving: A pretty good (although very US-centric) history of behavioural economics.
+Richard Thaler’s Misbehaving is a pretty good (although very US-centric) history of behavioural economics.

-Michael Lewis’s The Undoing Project gives a good accessible overview of Kahneman and Tversky’s work.
+Michael Lewis’s The Undoing Project is an accessible overview of Kahneman and Tversky’s work.